Benjamin-Walsh/free-home-exercise/README.md

 ### Content

--Advice on creating a fixed footer taken from Stack Overflow.
+-Advice on creating a fixed footer was taken from Stack Overflow.
 [Link to Stack Overflow page.](https://stackoverflow.com/questions/18915550/fix-footer-to-bottom-of-page#18915680)

 -Idea for website colour scheme taken from [colormind.io](http://colormind.io/).

 -Montserrat font from [Google Fonts](https://fonts.google.com/selection/embed).

+-The icons used for the footer were obtained from the [Font Awesome website](https://fontawesome.com/?utm_source=v4_homepage&utm_medium=display&utm_campaign=fa5_released&utm_content=banner).

+-Advice on how to colour Font Awesome icons with css was taken from Stack Overflow.
+[Link to Stack Overflow page.](https://stackoverflow.com/questions/12272372/how-to-style-icon-color-size-and-shadow-of-fontawesome-icons)